turbot/guardrails-docs/docs/guides/servicenow/guardrails-to-servicenow-sync/index.md

 ]
 ```

-This would create a new relationship from the `parent` business application CI named `Guardrails Relationships Integration` with `sysId` `0e39cf7a97381210f0e6f52ad0565fr4` present in CMDB CI table `cmdb_ci_business_app` to the current bucket, with the relationship type `Owns::Owned by`.
+This would create a new relationship from the business application CI named `Guardrails Relationships Integration` with `sysId` `0e39cf7a97381210f0e6f52ad0565fr4` present in CMDB CI table `cmdb_ci_business_app` to the current bucket, with the relationship type `Owns::Owned by`.

 ## Import sets